MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/customize/guide-staff-through-common-tasks-processes.md

   Similar to processes, you can also create  business rules and recommendations.
 For more information, see [Create business rules and recommendations to apply logic in a form](../customize/create-business-rules-recommendations-apply-logic-form.md)

 <!-- >> [!NOTE]
->  Using processes can impact the license requirements for Dynamics 365 for Customer Engagement for Customer Engagement and flows.
+>  Using processes can impact the license requirements for Dynamics 365 Customer Engagement (on-premises) and flows.
 For more information, see [Entity license requirements](/powerapps/maker/common-data-service/data-platform-entity-licenses).  -->

 <a name="BKMK_BP"></a>